statamic/docs/content/collections/tags/assets.md

   -
     name: offset
     type: integer
     description: Skip a specific number of results.
-Useful for if you want to pull the first one out as a hero imagine or something similar.
+Useful for if you want to pull the first one out as a hero image or something similar.
   -
     name: sort
     type: string